Spain's Rajoy forced out as Socialist rival takes over - Journal du Cameroun

-An absolute majority of 180 lawmakers voted for the motion to loud applause and shouts of “Yes we can,” converting Rajoy into the first prime minister to be ousted by such a vote since Spain transitioned to democracy in 1977.
+An absolute majority of 180 lawmakers voted for the motion to loud applause and shouts of “Yes we can,” even if Sanchez faces a tough road ahead as he will govern with an even smaller minority than Rajoy.

 Rajoy had already admitted defeat minutes before the vote, knowing that an absolute majority of lawmakers as diverse as Catalan separatists and Basque nationalists had pledged their support for the no-confidence motion.